 Some of his highlights as a player include the U.S. Open Championship at Inverness Club in 1979; The British Amateur Championship at The Old Course, St. Andrews, Scotland in 1976.
 While in college, he won the University of Miami Invitational in 1974.

-In October 2012, he completed a book about the extraordinary life of his father.
-Jack Grout – A Legacy in Golf is the first expanded look at the lifestyle of this fine man and the deep impact he had as one of the game’s greatest teachers.
-Dick also decided that it would be fun to start a blog to share his knowledge of golf, and offer a unique perspective on the greatest game of all.
-Good Golfing!
+In October 2012, Dick completed a book about the extraordinary life of his father.
+“Jack Grout – A Legacy in Golf” is the first expanded look at the lifestyle of this fine man and the deep impact he had as one of the game’s greatest teachers.
+He also has found it fulfilling to write down the occasional commentary/opinion piece to share his experience and offer a unique perspective on the greatest game of all.